 Medium | Installation of an exploded shed |

-Cornelia Parker is a British installation artist best known for her 1991 work titled Cold Dark Matter: An Exploded View.
-Her installation is visually striking and utterly memorable, mimicking a shed mid-explosion.
-To create this work, Parker exploded an actual shed, filled with all sorts of domestic objects, tools, and toys.
+Cornelia Parker is a renowned British installation artist, who is best known for her 1991 work titled Cold Dark Matter: An Exploded View.
+Her installation was visually striking and utterly memorable, mimicking a shed mid-explosion.
+To create this work, Parker blew up an actual shed, filled with all sorts of domestic objects, tools, and toys.

-She, however, did not explode the shed herself but rather asked the British Army to explode it for her in a field.
+However, she did not blow up the shed herself but rather asked the British Army to bomb it for her in a field.

 She then recreated the explosion scene in the gallery space, bringing together all the fragments and suspending them in mid-air.
 Eerie lighting cast onto the installation made the once familiar object become abstract shadow shapes, and with the title Cold Dark Matter, Parker seems to be drawing parallels with dark matter in the universe and the explosion that both destroyed and created life.